 However, trying to keep track of who has attended (and stayed with!) a live session is more difficult.
 Strategies such as getting pupils to ‘check in’ at the start of a session (and part-way through) using chat functionality, asking all pupils to submit something to you at a set time or taking a verbal register are options.
 Ultimately though, it may be enough to track which pupils have successfully completed any associated work set, rather than what sessions they have attended.

-The NSPCC has also released guidance on keeping children and young people safe while teaching in a remote or unusual setting.
+The NSPCC has also released guidance on keeping children and young people safe while teaching in a remote or unusual setting and the DfE has provided guidance on Safeguarding and remote education during coronavirus.